JWSunny/pytorch-MultiPoseNet/README.md

 ﻿# MultiPoseNet

-This repo is for paper "MultiPoseNet: Fast Multi-Person Pose Estimation using Pose Residual Network", ECCV 2018.
+This repo is a pytorch reproduce-version for paper "MultiPoseNet: Fast Multi-Person Pose Estimation using Pose Residual Network", ECCV 2018.

 The paper link is here multiposenet-paper: (https://arxiv.org/pdf/1807.04067.pdf).
 Now multiposenet has  archived the state-of-the-art of multi-person pose estimation in bottom-up methods.